openstack-archive/fuel-docs/pages/install-guide/install.rst

 The requirements for running Fuel on VirtualBox are:

 A host machine with Linux or Mac OS.
-  The scripts have been tested on Mac OS 10.7.5, Mac OS 10.8.3, Ubuntu 12.04 and Ubuntu 12.10.
+  The scripts have been tested on Mac OS 10.7.5, Mac OS 10.8.3, Ubuntu 12.04, Ubuntu 12.10, and Fedora 19.

-VirtualBox 4.2.12 (or later) must be installed with the extension pack.
+VirtualBox 4.2.12 (or later) must be installed, along with the extension pack.
 Both can be downloaded from `<http://www.virtualbox.org/>`_.

 8 GB+ of RAM
-  to handle 4 VMs for non-HA OpenStack installation (1 Master node, 1 Controller node, 1 Compute node, 1 Cinder node) or to handle 5 VMs for HA OpenStack installation (1 Master node, 3 Controller nodes, 1 Compute node)
+  Will support 4 VMs for non-HA OpenStack installation (1 Master node, 1 Controller node, 1 Compute node, 1 Cinder node) or

+  Will support 5 VMs for HA OpenStack installation (1 Master node, 3 Controller nodes, 1 Compute node)

 .. _Install_Automatic: